 Given its origins, perhaps that shouldn't come as a huge surprise.
 The brain-child of Jordi Roca, recognised as the World's Best Pastry Chef in 2014 and king of desserts at the three-Michelin star restaurant El Celler de Can Roca, it has the potential to be a global phenomenon.

 With an abundance of seriously delicious ice-cream flavours and combinations (candy floss and goat's milk ice-cream anyone?), you will find it impossible to choose.
 And that is before you head to the freezer and discover the innovative popsicles / ice-lollies on offer - from the strawberry and rose water sorbet molded on Jordi Roca's ample nose to the blueberries and vanilla Darth Vader-shaped 'Dark Side'.
+There's a reason this is perhaps the one of the most recommended things to do in Girona!

 However, perhaps the best secret at Rocambolesc is the panet.
 Initially a product to keep customers coming during the colder winter months, perfecting the recipe - and the toaster - took quite some time.
 The result is an ice-cream sandwich sent straight from heaven: hot toasted brioche, with cold ice-cream and toppings (handmade chocolate brownie and caramel sauce please!) inside.
 You can see Andrew's reaction to it on Twitter here.